Chief Advancement Officer

 Collaborates with: CEO, COO, CFO, Marketing and Sales Director, Board Development Committee chairman

-To apply, please submit your resume and a cover letter to Julia Bland at firstname.lastname@example.org.
-Please also submit a separate document addressing how your experience aligns with the responsibilities and qualifications of the position to Julia Bland at email@example.com.
+To apply, please submit your resume and a cover letter addressing how your experience aligns with the responsibilities and qualifications of the position to Julia Bland at email@example.com.